 A performance record over the last five annual accounting periods for units in each class of units in issue during each of those years detailing: 1.
 2. 3.
 4. the last 12 months expressed as a percentage of the latest NAV (1).
-Time weighted, annualised performance for the quarter, and one, three and five years to the end of the period under review.
 As at the end of the last five annual accounting periods 1.
 2. 3.
 The total NAV of the scheme property at the end of each of those years.
 The NAV of each class of unit.
 The number of units of each class in existence or treated as in existence.